 Crude Steel Production

 Given the relative size of the country and its iron ore reserves, Brazil dominates the steel map of the region.
 Despite this, and the fact that Brazil, as one of the BRIC nations, was thought to be an area of high growth, crude steel production in country does not seem to have gained much traction.
-Following the peak of 35.2 million tonnes in 2011, there have been four years of decline with the 2015 figure nearly 2% below that of 2014 and 5% below that of 2011.
-This is a trend that has been repeated in the region as a whole with a decline in Argentinian production being only partially offset by increases elsewhere.
+Following the peak of 35.2 million tonnes in 2011, there have been five years of decline with the 2016 figure nearly 12% below that of 2015 and 19% below the peak level in 2011.

 World Steel Association data for crude steel production within South and Central America is summarised below.